benjaminkiesl/drat2er/README.md

 `./drat2er formula.cnf proof.drat proof.er`

 Further arguments can be passed.
 For details call `./drat2er --help`.
-You might want to pass the parameter '-v' because it prints a progress bar to the standard output.
+You might want to pass the parameter `-v` because it tells drat2er to print a progress bar.
 For example:

 `./drat2er formula.cnf proof.drat -v proof.er`